giusepperaffa/capa-tool-launcher/README.md

 # Main Features
 The _capa-tool-launcher_ relies on the capa standalone binary.
 While Mandiant provide their tool as a Python module as well, using the standalone binary is advantageous as it does not require any installation.
 In essence, the script `capatoolauncher.py`, which includes a command-line interface implemented with the Python Standard Library module `argparse`, allows executing the relevant binary by using the **Linux** shell.
 It should be observed that:

-* The tool was implemented and tested under Linux.
+* The tool was implemented and tested under **Linux**.
 Ubuntu Linux 18.04 LTS was used both for development and testing.
 * The tool is currently compatible with **Python version 3.6.9**.
 * The capa version **v3.0.2** was used during the latest tests conducted with the _capa-tool-launcher_.